Quicklist: End Tables

 2. Three legs (tripod)

 Not the sturdiest design.
-I prefer 4 legs or solid base myself.
+I prefer four legs or solid base myself.

-Classic design that is the most ornate in design.
-This type of end table is great for the formal living room.
+A classic design that is the extremely ornate.
+This type of end table is great for a formal living room.

 4. Flat base